jim-schilling/splurge-sql-generator/README.md

 - Create one schema file that covers all your tables
 - Use the `--schema` option to specify the shared schema file
 - Example: `--schema database.schema` for all SQL files

+**Option 3: Automatic schema discovery** (new in 2025.4.1)
+- Place `*.schema` files in the current directory or directories containing SQL files
+- The CLI automatically finds and uses the first `*.schema` file it encounters
+- No need to specify `--schema` when schema files are in the expected locations
+- Example: `splurge-sql-gen *.sql --output generated/` automatically finds schema files

 ### Example